srl-labs/learn-srlinux/docs/blog/posts/2024/terrapin.md

     | sudo tee /etc/ssh/sshd_config.d/terrapin.conf
 ```

-This file will remove the `chacha20-poly1305` cipher mode from the list of supported ciphers on the SR Linux SSH server side effectively removing the vulnerable cipher mode from the list of supported ciphers and mitigating the attack.
+This file will remove the `chacha20-poly1305` cipher mode from the list of supported ciphers on the SR Linux SSH server side, effectively removing the vulnerable cipher mode from the list of supported ciphers and mitigating the attack.

 Once the configuration file is created, you need to restart the SSH server using the `tools` command in SR Linux CLI: